Dabbing CBD: The Complete Guide

 Traditional sublingual and oral CBD products like tinctures and capsules are very easy to use, yet suffer from low bioavailability.
 For example, when swallowing an oil-based CBD capsule, only 5-10% of the molecule has an active effect.
 The rest of the dose is flushed from your body as waste.
-Once ingested, it can take up to 90 minutes for the CBD to take effect.
-This requires a user to consume higher amounts of the compound the desired active effect when compared to a more bioavailable method.
+These methods also have a slow onset time.
+When swallowed, it can take up to 90 minutes for the CBD to become active in the body.

-Despite technical advances in the ingestible CBD space, inhaling these compounds have proven to be highly bioavailable.
-When inhaled, with up to 50% of the CBD content is absorbed into the bloodstream.
-Additionally, the effects can be felt within 5 minutes giving the user nearly instant relief.
+Despite technical advances in the ingestible CBD space like nanoemulsification, inhaling cannabis has a long history of being highly effective.
+When inhaled, up to 50% of the cannabinoids and terpenes are absorbed into the bloodstream through the lungs.
+The effects come on quick and can be felt within minutes, giving the user nearly instant relief.
 For those with serious needs, this short onset time can be a real gamechanger.

 When it comes to inhaling CBD, dabbing is a highly concentrated way to consume the compound.
 Compared to vaporizing, dabbing is simply a more potent, more direct way to get a dose.

 While dabbing is efficient, that does not mean that it is free of downsides.
-Inhaling vaporized CBD is not nearly as accessible as other more conventional means like swallowing capsules or eating edibles.
+Inhaling vaporized CBD is not nearly as accessible as other more conventional means like swallowing capsules, using a tincture, or eating edibles.
 Also, the effects of inhaling cannabidiol vapor may only last for 2-3 hours where swallowing the compound can last up to 7 hours.

 For more information on bioavailability, onset time, and duration see our article outlining the various methods of taking CBD.